 The trail starts next to the walk-in campsites and is only about 300 metres with very little slope to a nice lookout over the cove and sound.
-Its west-facing location makes it an excellent place to watch the sunset or, if that isn’t exciting enough for you, there is also a cliff-jumping spot just behind the lookout.
+Its west-facing location makes it an excellent place to watch the sunset or, if that isn’t exciting enough for you, there is also a Porteau Cove cliff jumping spot just behind the lookout.

 6. To Spot Local Wildlife

-While on the Porteau Cove hike keep your eyes peeled for all sorts of wildlife, including seals, porpoises, otters, mink and a whole range of different birds.
+While in Porteau Cove Provincial Park keep your eyes peeled for all sorts of wildlife, including seals, porpoises, otters, mink and a whole range of different birds.
 From spring to fall you might spot orcas, grey whales and humpback whales.

 Also, salmon spawn in the park estuary, but only every two years (for some reason).